gdbroman/broman.blog/_posts/2020-08-02-eternal-skills.md

 **Your effort spent learning something should be a function of it’s estimated expiration date.**

 Momentary skills land you a job.
-Eternal skills make you free and independent.
+Eternal skills make you free.